• Skip to main content

 5. Too much yeast

 More yeast will consume the sugar content in the dough, which leads to the creation of air bubbles.
-And too many air bubbles will create too much gas that is not good for dough and make it flattens at the end.
+And too many air bubbles will create too much gas that is not good for dough and flattens the bread.

 6. Selection of wrong flour

-Selection of the wrong flour type is another cause of bread collapsing in the bread maker.
+Wrong flour type is another common cause of bread collapse in a bread maker.
 The protein content in your flour has gluten that helps in dough making.
 If your flour has low protein content, you will get a weak gluten mesh.
 Any flour with a good amount of starch and protein content is mandatory for a good bread product.

 Tips to keep your bread maker bread safe from collapsing